OFA-Sys/OFA/README.md

 <details>
     <summary><b>1.
 Prepare the Dataset & Checkpoints</b></summary>
     <p>
-        Download data (see <a href src="datasets.md">datasets.md</a>) and models (see <a href src="checkpoints.md">checkpoints.md</a>) and put them in the correct directory.
+        Download data (see <a href="datasets.md">datasets.md</a>) and models (see <a href="checkpoints.md">checkpoints.md</a>) and put them in the correct directory.
 Each line of the processed dataset represents a sample with the following format.
 The information of uniq-id, image-id, image base64 string, hypothesis, caption (or text premise), label are separated by tabs.
     </p>
 <pre>
 252244149.jpg#1r1n  252244149   /9j/4AAQ...MD/2Q==   a man in pink and gold is chewing on a wooden toothpick.   a man in pink is chewing a toothpick on the subway.   neutral